MrJoy27/ENSAI-2A-projet-info/README.md

  PS:
 - The project folder must be the root in your Explorer redo the steps if it is not !

-## :warning !! : If not, the application will not launch.
+## :warning: If not, the application will not launch.
 Retry Open Folder.

 ---